PrudhviBoggavarapu/Nytime-Scraping/README.md

 # Readme

 This project includes code for web scraping articles from The New York Times website and storing them in a database.
-The code is written in Python and utilizes various libraries and tools such as BeautifulSoup, Selenium, polars, and pandas.
+The code is written in Python and utilises various libraries and tools such as BeautifulSoup, Selenium, polars.

 ## Prerequisites